gopikrishnabs/Data-compression-Using-Huffman-Coding/README.md

 2. This shows only Encoding of text using Huffman trees.
 3. Just a Simple and fundemental project which helped me to gain knowledge of Trees.
 4. If you are interested you can try implementing Decoding part in C.
-5. I have done full compression using Python in my other practise project.
+5. I have done full End-to-End Compression using Python in my practise project.